explore

 8. Spend A Day Exploring The Biggest Little City

-Even if you don’t stay there, consider a day trip to Reno as part of your weekend getaway, Reno is home to the National Automobile Museum, the Fleischmann Planetarium & Science Center, the Nevada Museum of Art, and much more.
+Even if you don’t stay there, consider a day trip to Reno from Lake Tahoe as part of your weekend getaway, Reno is home to the National Automobile Museum, the Fleischmann Planetarium & Science Center, the Nevada Museum of Art, and much more.
 If you want a night out on the town surrounded by beautiful people, EDGE Nightclub at the Peppermill Resort Spa Casino has the beats and the vibes waiting for you.

 But my favorite thing to do in Reno is explore the different cute neighborhoods and all the food and shopping they have to offer.
 Some of my personal favorite neighborhoods to explore include: